radrow/ddtrace/BADGING.md

 #### Consistent

-The results in *Figures 15 and 16* as well as *Listings 2, 3 and 4* in the paper have been produced according to the instructions in [EVALUATION.md](EVALUATION.md).
+The results in *Figures 15 and 16* as well as *Listings 2, 3 and 4* in the paper can be reproduced according to the instructions in [EVALUATION.md](EVALUATION.md).

 #### Complete